keyboardcn/aws.cloudformation.cognito.api/README.md

 ### Assumptions and Limitations
 Lambda environment variable OPENWEATHER_API_KEY must be set.

-Cognito hosted UI not implemented in this demo.
+Cognito hosted UI, using classic UI.

 Tokens must be manually retrieved using CLI or custom app.